Public opinion in the United States on the invasion of Iraq: Post 9/11 sentiment

 Following the attacks on the United States on September 11, 2001, United States' popular opinion was seemingly for an invasion of Iraq.
-According to the CNN/USA Today/Gallup Poll, conducted on October 3–6, 2002, 53% of Americans said they favor invading Iraq with U.S. ground troops in an attempt to remove Saddam Hussein from power (Saad, Lydia).
+According to the CNN/USA Today/Gallup Poll, conducted on October 3–6, 2002, 53% of Americans said they favor invading Iraq with U.S. ground troops in an attempt to remove Saddam Hussein from power.
 The American public's support for the war fluctuated between 50% and 60% during the aftermath of the attacks on 9/11.

 When asked whether or not the United States should attack a country that has not attacked the United States first, the American public's opinion was in support with 51%, whereas when Iraq was embedded into the question the attitude shifted and there was a shift to 66% of Americans agreeing that the U.S. should be able to invade Iraq first.

 Despite public concern for the consequences of war the public's support remained very high.
 Original concerns included, 55 percent of Americans fearing that the war would last too long, 44 percent taking into consideration a mass number of casualties, 62 percent of the public being convinced that this would increase short-term terrorism domestically, 76 felt there would be a higher risk of domestic bioterrorism, and 35 believed that the draft would need to be reinstated.
 At the same time 40 percent of the American public was against having protests because they believed it would undermine the success abroad.
 Additionally, 55 percent supported the war even without support from the UN.

 Approximately two-thirds of respondents wanted the government to wait for the UN inspections to end, and only 31% supported using military force immediately.
 This same poll showed that a majority believed that Iraq had weapons of mass destruction, but did not expect UN inspectors to find them.
 These numbers indicated a dramatic drop in support, as, two months prior, most polls showed about two-thirds of those polled supporting military action.
 However, about 60% of those polled also supported, if necessary, the use of military action to remove Hussein from power which closely mirrored recent polls taken by Time Magazine, CNN, Fox News, USA Today, CBS News, and other news organizations.
 Polls also showed that most Americans did not think that Saddam was co-operating with inspectors.